 They may struggle to recognize patterns and sort items by size, shape, and color.
 They can also have a hard time reading clocks, graphs, or other visual representations of math concepts.
 See a list of more

 How dyslexia can affect math

 is a learning difference that makes reading hard.
 Kids with dyslexia may also have trouble with reading comprehension, spelling, writing, and math.

 The math connection: Dyslexia can make it hard to understand and solve word problems.
 Many number words like “eight” have irregular spellings that can’t be sounded out.
 Word problems also often use people’s names, which can be tricky to read.

-Some kids with dyslexia may reverse letters and numbers.
+.
 This isn’t a problem with vision.
 It happens because struggling readers aren’t sure which direction the symbols should face.
 Poor memory can also lead to transposing or switching the order of the numbers.
-See a list of more signs of dyslexia.
+See a list of more

 Read directions and word problems out loud to your child and review key terms before starting an assignment.

 Encourage your child to